jinhaworld/jekyll-theme-chirpy/_tabs/about.md

 I was born in Masschusetts on December 31st, 2003 with one issue, that being the 13-hour time difference between Korea and America.
 So, I got my Korean passport (parents are korean citizen), and it says that I was born on January 1st, 2004.
 By all means, being born in two different years isn't the sort of thing you can see too often.
 I mean a typical Korean / American dual citizen would have an age difference of 1, it differs by 2 for me.

 I actually had to think for quite a bit to come up with that trivia.
-It's not easy as it seems to try coming up with things about yourself that will interest others :p
+It's not as easy as it seems to try coming up with things about yourself that will interest others :p

 Thus, *cogito.*